What kind of search engine optimization (SEO) do you include when you design a website?

 Photos have to be properly prepared to add to a website.
 You can't just add a photo directly from a camera, as the file size will be too large (which will slow down the loading of your website), the dimensions of the photo will be wrong (photo will be too large to fit on the page, or if the website coding makes the photo smaller, the photo will appear blurry, bitmappy, or slightly distorted), and the photo may be too dark, too bright, too blurry, etc.

 Because of everything that needs to be done (and the time involved) to prepare a photo to add to a website, it's usually best to leave this work to someone who has expertise with photo editing.
-We at T. Brooks Web Design not only do web design, online marketing, SEO, and social media, but we also work with images, we create logos, and we are Photoshop gurus (the ultimate photo editing program).
+I at T. Brooks Web Design not only do web design, online marketing, SEO, and social media, but I also work with images, I create logos, and I are Photoshop gurus (the ultimate photo editing program).

 I already have a free website through Wix/ Weebly/ VistaPrint/ GoDaddy, etc.

 When it comes to free websites, the saying "you get what you pay for" holds true.
-These website templates typically have a very generic look, although some of them look fantastic.
-However, it's what's "under the hood" that makes the difference... they don't work well with search engines.
-This is because they utilize code that's proprietary, outdated, or does not conform to current coding standards.
-Many of them don't even include proper search engine optimization tags.
-As a result, your free website may not rank well in search engines, and it may not display correctly in all current browsers.
-Please read our blog entitled, "Is Your Website Designed Properly?".
+Even if they look great, it's what's "under the hood" that makes the difference... they don't work well with search engines.
+This is because they utilize proprietary code that does not conform to current coding standards.
+Google will try to crawl the site to determine where to rank it, encounter a line of code it doesn't understand, and jump off your site to another site.
+Also, many or most of these "website builder" templates do not offer a way to add proper search engine optimization tags.
+As a result, your free website may not rank well in search engines.
+Please read my blog entitled, "Is Your Website Designed Properly?".